osamaqarem/reactnative-fastlane-appcenter/README.md

       end
     end

-Change the bundle ID to yours.
+Change the bundle ID to the one you created earlier.

 In the future, pass `readonly: true` to the `match` action.
-This would ensure the command wouldn't create new provisioning profiles just in case.
+This would ensure the command wouldn't create new provisioning profiles.

 **Important**: Use the same git repo for all apps under the same apple developer.
 Use different branches within the repo for different apps.